-The Board has plans to grow the business significantly, both in terms of revenue and EBITDA growth, through organic growth within its existing core market segments and through acquisition.
+The Board has plans to grow the business significantly, both in terms of revenue and EBITDA growth, through organic growth within its existing core market segments and through acquisition, both domestically and internationally, thereby expanding its international footprint.

 The Group intends to use its strong platform to leverage the sizeable opportunities that these markets present.